 Find a web designer to create your website and a graphic designer to design the logo for your business.
-You may be able to find affordable design work using online resources like Upwork (formerly Elance).
-And you might also need to hire a writer to communicate your message in the best way.
+You may be able to find affordable design work using online resources like Upwork.
+And you may decide to hire a copywriter to communicate your message in the best way.
 Your website is the world’s window into your business so it needs to be powerful.

 Do you have a mentor or business coach?